-A major goal of this alliance is to enable a consistent, interoperable, and demonstrably secure applets across the Android ecosystem.
+A major goal of this alliance is to enable a consistent, interoperable, and demonstrably secure set of applets across the Android ecosystem.
 Validated implementations of Android Ready SE applets build even stronger trust in the Android Platform.
 OEMs that adopt Android Ready SE can produce devices that are more secure and allow for remote updates to enable compelling new use cases as they are introduced into the Android platform.

 All of our SE partners work with us to enable these hardware and software solutions for mobile devices and the mobile ecosystem.
 They are committed to supporting all the current and emerging use cases and to providing updated applets as they become available.
 The implementations are validated through Android compliance and test programs to ensure quality and compliance.

 For more information about implementation or how to get involved, contact your technical account manager.

 “G+D’s participation in the Android Ready SE program is a natural extension of the work we’ve done with Google to evolve the embedded secure element market ensuring security is built in throughout the value chain.” commented Simon Wakely, Senior Vice President, Giesecke+Devrient.

 “We are pleased to make our secure eSIM OS, iSIM OS, and secure personalization services available to all Android SE Alliance partners.”
 Vincent Korstanje, CEO at Kigen.

 “Implementing NXP’s silicon-based security solutions into Android StrongBox creates a highly protected, self-contained environment for staging and executing various types of services and authentication tasks.” says Charles Dachs, GM and VP of Secure Embedded Transactions, NXP Semiconductors.